archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog:
+- Added a test in _LoadPlaylist function to check if all collection playlists have their own related titles file, if not or titles are incomplete they will be updated.
 - Added an option to remove all schedules in _ViewScheduledList function.
 - Replace your old version with mpmsw version 1.0.7 in ./extra
 - Added ./doc/mpm_polybar_module.ini, it will be triggered by mpm when saving/removing playlists or when making/removing schedule downloads.
-- Added _RestoreSchedules function to fix problems when files are missing
+- Added _RestoreSchedules function to fix problems when files are missing.
-- Added a test in the _ViewScheduledList function to see if the $schedules_dir contains any .m3u file and if the schedules.txt file exists

 ## Mpv interfaces
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.